Vespula rufa: Taxonomy and phylogeny

 Vespula rufa is a member of the genus Vespula.
 Within the genus, this species is most closely related to Vespula squamosa.
 Other species in Vespula include V. germanica, V. maculifrons, and V. vulgaris.
 Outside of the genus, Dolichovespula is the next most closely related genus.

+Typical red wasps, V. r. rufa, of the western Palearctic, have yellow markings.
+Eastern Palaearctic populations instead have ivory markings, and this form has been called V. r. schrenckii.
+A third subspecies, V. r. grahami, was described from Sichuan, China.

-The northern red-banded yellowjacket was referred to as V. intermedia in North America.
-This differs from typical Red Wasps, V. rufa, of the western Palearctic that have ivory rather than yellow markings.
-Eastern Palaearctic populations also have ivory markings and this form has been called V. rufa schrenckii.
-Due to the variability of the brownish markings, which can be seen from specimens throughout its range, V. intermedia has become equivalent to V. rufa schrenckii.
+The northern red-banded yellowjacket of North America was originally described as V. rufa var. intermedia by Robert du Buysson in 1905 and differs from V. r. rufa in having ivory rather than yellow markings.
+Due to the variability of the brownish markings, which can be seen from specimens throughout its range, V. intermedia was once thought to be equivalent to V. r. schrenckii, which also has ivory markings.
 However, pale-marked populations also occur within the range of the V. rufa in Scandinavia and Central Asia.
-There are various wasps within the 'subspecies' of V. rufa, including Vespula acadica, however they are now viewed as little more than colour forms rather than formal taxa, and the species is regarded as monotypic.

-More recently, it has been proposed that V. rufa is a Palearctic species and that the name Vespula intermedia be resurrected for the Nearctic species, this name was originally coined as V.r. var intermedia by Robert du Buysson in 1905.
+More recently, however, V. rufa was proposed to be restricted to the Palearctic, resulting in the name Vespula intermedia being resurrected and elevated to species status for the Nearctic population.